 Whack-a-mole

-In 2023, Google blocked or removed over 1 billion ads that had been abusing its ad network, including ads promoting malware.
+In 2023, Google blocked or removed more than 1 billion ads that had been abusing its ad network, including ads promoting malware.

 Other online advertisers are also victims.
 Due to the nature of the advertising business, bad actors can manipulate an entire advertising chain, compromising it in several possible ways – from buying ads and impersonating search engine providers to hacking websites and ad servers.